Asombro

 4th / 5th Grade - Conservation Research

-Phenomenon: How can we use science understanding to protect wildlife and the environment?
+Phenomenon: How can we use science understanding to protect wildlife and the environment while allowing humans to use the land for our own needs?

-Students will engage in four field trip stations as wildlife-biologists-in-training to understand how people can use scientific information to protect wildlife and natural resources in the Chihuahuan Desert.
-They will use three field methods to examine the suitability of desert habitat for black-tailed prairie dogs, a Species of Greatest Conservation Need.
-Students will then use data collected during this investigation to create a black-tailed prairie dog reintroduction plan.
-In another station, students will use a large, Jenga-style game to model interactions between biotic and abiotic factors and effects of human and natural changes on the stability of the ecosystem.
-Finally, they will learn how range scientists are studying the use of a desert-adapted heritage cattle type, Raramuri Criollo, to reduce the impacts of cattle ranching on the desert environment.
+Students will engage in field trip stations as wildlife-biologists-in-training to understand how people can collect data and use scientific information to protect wildlife and natural resources in the Chihuahuan Desert.
+They will use field methods to examine the suitability of desert habitat for black-tailed prairie dogs, a Species of Greatest Conservation Need.
+Students will also will learn about current research happening at the Jornada Ranch about how technology can make ranchers jobs’ easier and help them protect plants and animals on range lands.

 $5 per student